Shripad-S-Agashe/UnityTools/README.md

+Create Empty Parent at Center
+📌 Overview
+This Unity Editor tool allows you to create an empty parent at the center of selected objects, instead of using their pivot points like Unity’s default "Create Empty Parent" does.
+This ensures better grouping and alignment when working with multiple objects.

+🚀 Why Use This?
+🔹 Default Unity behavior creates the parent using the pivot points of selected objects, which may not always be ideal.
+🔹 This tool calculates the true center based on the bounding box of all selected objects instead.
+🔹 Keeps object hierarchy intact while allowing precise organization.

+📥 Installation
+1️⃣ Copy CreateEmptyParentAtCenter.cs into your Editor folder (Assets/Editor/).
+2️⃣ Open Unity and go to GameObject → Create Empty Parent at Center in the menu bar.

+🛠️ How It Works
+1️⃣ Select multiple objects in the Hierarchy.
+2️⃣ Click GameObject → Create Empty Parent at Center or use a custom shortcut (if assigned).
+3️⃣ A new empty parent is created at the calculated center of the selected objects.
+4️⃣ The selected objects are reparented under this new empty GameObject.
+5️⃣ The tool automatically highlights and renames the new parent in the Hierarchy.

+📌 Features
+✔️ Centers the new parent based on object bounds, not pivots.
+✔️ Maintains hierarchy & keeps relative positions intact.
+✔️ Automatically selects the new parent for quick renaming.
+✔️ Works with all types of objects, including meshes & non-mesh objects.

+🎯 Usage Example
+Imagine selecting multiple props, environment assets, or UI elements.
+Instead of manually adjusting a new empty parent, just:
+✅ Select objects → Click "Create Empty Parent at Center" → Done!

+Your new parent is now at the true geometric center of the selected objects, making it easier to manipulate and align them.

+📜 License
+This tool is free & open-source under the MIT License.
+👉 Feel free to use, modify, and contribute!

+🤝 Contributing
+🔹 Want to improve this tool?
+Open an Issue or submit a Pull Request here.

+🚀 Happy Unity development! 🎮

 UnityTools

 A collection of useful scripts and utilities to enhance Unity game development.
 This repository is designed to provide various tools that simplify workflows, improve efficiency, and solve common development challenges.

 📂 Repository Structure